checkly/theheadless.dev/blog/posts/e2e-signup.md

 ```js
 await page.setUserAgent('Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/78.0.3904.108 Safari/537.36 TEST_ID/<MY_SECRET>');
 ```

-## Confirmation emails, bot detection and automation hardening
-Some flows are made hard to automate on purpose to defend against malicious actors.
-Some examples:
-1. New user signup (see example immediately above for a possible solution)
-2. Social login through providers like Google, Facebook etc.
-3. 'Forgot password' and similar reset scenarios

-In general,

 ## Takeaways
 1. Use environment variables to inject secrets.